Children's Hospital is part of the UPMC family.

 For more information about the study or enrollment, please contact:

-Kathy Bukauskas, RN, CCRC
+Kathryn Bukauskas, RN, CCRC

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: